 As said above, roaming charges can be too expensive for travelers.
 So, in order to save cash on paying phone bills, people think about connectivity services ahead of time and purchase global data SIM cards.
-The major factor making a global SIM card different from a local is the way they work in different geographic locations.
+The major factor making an international SIM card different from a local is the way they work in different geographic locations.
 Unlike a local SIM card that is programmed to work on only one network that operates in a specific region, a global SIM card works on multiple networks in different countries around the globe.

 A global SIM card is a great option for short-time travelers that discover several new locations per year, staying there for 1-2 weeks during a single journey.
-A global SIM card is also convenient to use during trips in Europe when you visit several different countries in one week.
+An international SIM card is also convenient to use during trips in Europe when you visit several different countries in one week.
 With its help, you can access the Internet immediately upon arrival to a new country.
 Your SIM card will connect you automatically to a local telco provider, making it possible to run your mobile ride-sharing apps or other applications without the fear to pay immense roaming charges upon your arrival back home.

-This is always a smart choice to carry a global SIM card with you for several reasons:
+This is always a smart choice to carry an international SIM card with you for several reasons:

-- As a rule, global data SIM cards are prepaid.
+- As a rule, international data SIM cards are prepaid.
 This means that you get a certain amount of data “out-of-the-box”.
-For example, Global Prepaid Mobile Data SIM from Keepgo is delivered with 1GB of global data that remain valid for 1 year since its activation and provides you with the whole year of data use (provided that you refill your balance at least once a year).
+For example, Keepgo international sim card for travel is delivered with 1GB of global data that remain valid for 1 year since its activation and provides you with the whole year of data use (provided that you refill your balance at least once a year).

 - You are not bound to a monthly contract.
 You will always have your smartphone connected to the Internet as long as you have valid data on your balance.